-Easily accessible off of Interstate 75, located in the Central part of the county, Hamilton, stands proudly as the Butler County seat and is a city with deep historical roots and tradition.
+Hamilton, Ohio is easily accessible off of Interstate 75, located in the Central part of the county.
+Standing proudly as the Butler County seat, Hamilton OH is a city with deep historical roots and tradition.

 Learn more about staying and playing in Hamilton:

 Hamilton is also home to Heritage Hall, formerly the Hamilton Municipal Building, which now displays exhibits highlighting the city's lengthy historical past.

 History isn't the only thing that Hamilton has to offer, known as the City of Sculpture, Hamilton's arts community is alive and well.
 This community is thriving in arts, history, and annual events.
 With stunning sculptures placed throughout the downtown area, it's easy to get swept away in Hamilton's bustling culture.

-Visitors can also see breathtaking outdoor sculptures at the 265-acre Pyramid Hill Sculpture Park and Museum, 265 acres of 80 breathtaking, monumental art.
-Or take a trip to historic Dayton Lane to see nearly 200 19th century homes featuring an abundance of different architectural styles.
+Visitors can also see breathtaking outdoor sculptures at the 265-acre Pyramid Hill Sculpture Park and Museum, with 80 breathtaking, monumental art pieces.
+Or, take a trip to historic Dayton Lane to see nearly 200 19th century homes featuring an abundance of different architectural styles.

-The Fitton Center for Creative Arts allows visitors to experience the artistic, musical, educational, and social opportunities all around them.
-Hamilton is also home to the Hamilton-Fairfield Symphony Orchestra and the Greater Hamilton Civic Theatre.
+The Fitton Center for Creative Arts allows visitors to experience the artistic, musical, educational and social opportunities all around them.
+Hamilton Ohio is also home to the Hamilton-Fairfield Symphony Orchestra and the Greater Hamilton Civic Theatre.

 Experience a community bursting with historical and artistic traditions.
-Hamilton will quickly become your go to place for a quick art fix.
+Hamilton OH will quickly become your go to place for a quick art fix.